jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 - alter session set sql_trace=true;
 - [dbms_monitor](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_MONITOR.html#GUID-951568BF-D798-4456-8478-15FEEBA0C78E)

-It is not unusual for a client or responsible user to object to using SQL Trace due to the additional overhead that tracing may incur.
+When requesting to run SQL Trace, the the client or responsible user may  object to using SQL Trace due to the additional overhead that tracing may incur.

 Of course there must be some overhead when tracing is enabled.